Matrix Bootstrap Approximation without Positivity Constraint: Bootstrap Approximation

 Minkowski-type matrix models nevertheless possess many intriguing features.
 For instance, it has been actively discussed in recent years that a $(1+3)$-dimensional spacetime dynamically emerges from the Minkowski-type IKKT matrix model.
 As a more direct example, Minkowski-type large-$N$ reduced matrix models are expected to correspond to Minkowski-type field theories with infinite volume~\cite{Parisi:1982gp, GROSS1982440}, and a successful analysis of such models would greatly advance our understanding of real-time dynamics of QFTs.

 In view of the limitations of Monte Carlo methods---namely, their restriction to finite $N$ and the sign problem---the central requirement we impose on a matrix-bootstrap approach is the following: it should be capable of analyzing large-$N$ Minkowski-type matrix models.
-The main result of the present work is to demonstrate that such a bootstrap is indeed possible by exploiting the \textit{eigenvalue distribution} of the one-matrix model.